paritytech/Tech_OKRs_FY25/.github/ISSUE_TEMPLATE/non-tech-hackathon-template.md

 ---
-name: Non Tech Hackathon Template
+name: Key Result Template for Tech OKRs
-about: Provide a detailed description of a problem and your proposed solution.
-Include any supporting evidence, links, or examples to clarify your idea
+about: Provide a description of this key result and how success is defined.
+Include any supporting details in relation to the supporting objective
-title: ''
+title: 'KR: '
-labels: documentation
+labels:
 assignees: ''

 ---

-Detailed Description:
+**Detailed Description of this KR:**

-Proposed Solution:
+**Definition of Done:**

-Supporting evidence, links or examples:
+**How to measure success (metrics):**